Last updated on 5 January 2022

 Record what you eat

-Being more aware and mindful of what you are eating is going to help you recover faster and return to life as normal.
-Record your food intake, breaking down each ingredient and how much you eat, and note the side effects that come up.
+Being more aware and mindful of what you eat is going to help you recover more quickly and return to life as normal.
+To help you keep of track of what works and what doesn’t, record your food intake, break down each type of food and how much you eat, and note the side effects that come up.
 Look for patterns so you can moderate your diet accordingly.
-This will help you to avoid or limit foods that you now know cause problems.
+This will help you to avoid or limit foods that cause digestive problems.

 In summary, your body can still function well without your gall bladder.
-Be mindful, though, to control your diet to avoid or limit food that will cause digestive issues – introducing these healthy dietary habits into your lifestyle post-surgery will also benefit your overall health in the long run!
+Be mindful, though, to control your diet to avoid or limit food that will cause digestive issues.
+At the end of the day, introducing these healthy dietary habits into your lifestyle post-surgery will also benefit your overall health!

 If you’re worried about the cost of surgery, Gleneagles Hospital offers price guarantee for your gall bladder removal surgery so you can budget for the procedure without any bill shock afterwards.
 This will give you the peace of mind you need to go ahead without any unwanted surprise fees.
 Learn more about Price Guarantee Procedures.